 Thus, Regression is the determination of a statistical relationship between two or more variables.
 In simple regression, there are only two variables, one variable i.e. independent variable, which is the cause of the behaviour of another variable which is termed as dependent variable.
-Regression can only interpret what exists physically i.e., there must be a physical way in which independent variable X can affect dependent variable Y. The basic relationship between X and Y (also called as regression equation) is given by change in X will lead to a change of b in Y, which is positive for direct and negative for inverse relationships.
+Regression can only interpret what exists physically i.e., there must be a physical way in which independent variable X can affect dependent variable Y. The basic relationship between X and Y (also called as regression equation) is given by

-$$\widehat{Y} = a + bX$$
+$$\hat{Y} = a + bX$$

-Where the symbol \hat{Y} denotes the estimated value of Y for a given value of X. This equation is called as the regression equation of Y on X (also represents the regression line of Y on X when drawn on a graph) which means that each unit
+Where the symbol \hat{Y} denotes the estimated value of Y for a given value of X. This equation is called as the regression equation of Y on X (also represents the regression line of Y on X when drawn on a graph) which means that each unit change in X will lead to a change of b in Y, which is positive for direct and negative for inverse relationships.